 - Have you had a class assignment or paper that you can expand upon?

 - What previous experience or skills do you have that can be useful in research?

 - Research and creative scholarship happens in every department at VCU, from the School of the Arts to the Department of History to the School of Medicine.
 Most departmental websites feature descriptions of faculty research interests and undergraduate research opportunities.
 Check out the VCU website.
-You can start by clicking the Links and resources tab on the left sidebar of this page.
+You can start by viewing the Links and resources.

 - Make an appointment for a conference with your academic advisor or with another faculty member you might know in your major to discuss your research interests.

 - Try to find a department contact person for undergraduate research opportunities and issues.
 See the link on “finding research opportunities”